-Here we’ll look at the best harnesses for Great Danes which can help you to keep them safe and contained when necessary.
+Here we’ll look at the best harnesses for Great Danes, which can help you to keep them safe and contained when necessary.
+These XXL sized harnesses are also good for other giant dog breeds.
+Just make sure you measure your pup to make sure they will fit.

 Harnesses for Great Danes: Buyer’s Guide